Rebecca, the Well Planned Gal, founded Home Educating

 As C.E.O. of Home Educating Family Association, Rebecca has inspired and supported thousands of homeschool moms each year through her speaking, talk show, daily planners, magazines, and online resources.

 Each year Rebecca travels to homeschool conventions and women’s conferences sharing her inspirational story of grace.
 Challenging women to discover the unique journey God has for them, Rebecca mentors women in their work, marriage, parenting adventures, and life.

-Rebecca’s personal journey and day-to-day life can be found in the pages of Family Magazine, her website wellplannedgal.com, and through social media.
+Rebecca’s personal journey and day-to-day life can be found in the pages of Family Magazine, on wellplannedgal.com, and through social media.

 // Family Magazine //